zuzanakf/Matterofthought/README.md

 The machine learning models are within **models**

-The results of the machine leatning analysis are compiled in the **results/final_results** directory.
+The results of the machine learning analysis are compiled in the **results/final_results** directory.
 Here, you will find:

 - 2D Plots: Visual representations of the models' predictions against actual data.
 These plots show the relationship between the feature extraction of the audio (MFCCs) and the emotional response ratings.
 - Statistics: Quantitative analysis of the model's performance, including metrics such as mean squared error and the coefficient of determination (R² score).